What is a Mutual Fund?

 - Allow investors to participate in a wide variety of investments

-This is one of the greatest advantage of buying a mutual fund.
-There are variety of mutual funds available to invest like equity fund (Index funds, growth funds, etc.), fixed income funds, income tax saver funds, balanced funds etc. An investor can easily select the best one which suits his strategy.
+This is one of the greatest advantages of buying a mutual fund.
+There are a variety of mutual funds available to invest in equity fund (Index funds, growth funds, etc.), fixed income funds, income tax saver funds, balanced funds etc. An investor can easily select the best one which suits his strategy.

 - Investors can sell their mutual funds whenever they want

 There is also a great flexibility to for the investors to sell their mutual funds whenever they want.
 Please note that it’s suggested to read the mutual fund prospectus carefully before subscribing as some mutual funds are closed one and have a locking period.